School of Engineering, Computing and Mathematics

 Study location Plymouth

-This is a research-based degree for those interested in cyber-physical security related to marine and maritime technology.
-This includes policy, penetration testing, forensics and human-in-the-loop research on current and future issues.
+This is a research-based degree for those interested in cyber-physical security particularly related to marine and maritime technology.
+This includes an introduction to the topic with details of policy, penetration testing, forensics and human-in-the-loop research on current and future issues.
 This programme offers opportunities for both technical and non-technical research approaches.
-It is a low residency degree with full and part-time routes available.
+It is a resident or low residency degree with full and part-time routes available.

 Join this programme in September 2025